niallpcarroll/walking-galway-history/README.md

 ### The Contact page
 **The Contact page** is designed to engage visitors, giving them the option to make an enquiry or to sign up for newsletters or details of occasional related events.

 As with the home page, the contact page utilises a black and white image for the background, while the text of the contact section lies on a transparent dark blue area.
 On larger screens, the "Contact Us" button is underlined when the user is on this page.
+A hover feature on larger screens highlights the name and e-mail address input areas, while the colours of the "submit" button are reversed when the cursor is hovered over the button.

 <details open>
 <summary>Screenshot of the Contact page</summary>